denis-beurive/onlykey-notes/README.md

 > Please note: you don't have to use the desktop application to back up the OnlyKey.
 You can, for example, open a text editor (notepad, for example), click in the text area (in the text editor), and hold the #1 button down on your OnlyKey for 5+ seconds and release.
 The text that represents the backup will be written directly in the text editor.

-> Please note: for windows users, you can use PoweShell to copy the content of the backup file to the clipbord.
+> Please note: for windows users, you can use PoweShell to copy the content of the backup file to the clipboard.
 > For example:
 >
 > ```